 SIDE NOTE: The Soave region makes a sweet wine using the same method called Recioto di Soave DOCG.

 Taking it a step further…

 Valpolicella Ripasso DOC is made using the ripasso method.
-Word Nerd Alert: passare = to pass; ripassare = to pass again —that’s a clue.
-So, the ripasso method uses grape skins from a fermenting Amarone della Valpolicella (the guys that were picked early, with high acid levels, and then dried indoors prior to fermentation—but not the uber concentrated berries).
+Word Nerd Alert: passare = to pass; ripassare = to pass again—that’s a clue.
+So, the ripasso method uses grape skins from a fermenting Amarone della Valpolicella (the guys that were picked early, with high acid levels, and then dried indoors prior to fermentation.
 Before that Amarone della Valpolicella finishes fermenting, the juice is drained off the skins.
 The unpressed skins are then added to a vat of Valpolicella that has finished fermentation.
 But that Amarone della Valpolicella that hasn’t finished fermentation brought along with it…yeast!
 (Are you with me so far?)
 The yeast then begins to ferment the remaining sugars from the Amarone della Valpolicella grape skins, and those grape skins are simultaneously giving off color, flavor and tannins.
 The resulting wines are medium- to full-bodied, with medium- to high-tannins, and have flavors of stewed cherries and plums.

 Key grapes for the entire region: Nebbiolo, Barbara, Dolcetto, Cortese and Moscato.